fstevens30/DE103/wk8-notes.md

 - RIGHT OUTER JOIN (RIGHT JOIN)
 - FULL OUTER JOIN (FULL JOIN)

+An `INNER JOIN` returns all records from both tables where the join condition is met.
+A `LEFT JOIN` or `RIGHT JOIN` returns all records from one table and only the matching records from the other table.
+A `FULL JOIN` returns all records from both tables regardless of whether the join condition is met.

 ## Inner Join

 A small refresher on inner joins.